maylay/postActiv/README.md

 * PHP: PHP 5 or higher is neccesary.
 We recommend 5.4.
 PHP 7 should work but is untested so there's probably some stuff that won't work properly.
-* MariaDB: You need either a MariaDB or MySQL database available for postActiv to store information in.
+* MySQL: You need either a MariaDB or MySQL database available for postActiv to store information in.
 * Web server: You must have either an Apache, nginx, or Litespeed web server configured with PHP support to serve up postActiv.
 We recommend Apache, but